openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 .. _Use Feedback in a Dropdown Problem:

 ********************************************
-Use Feedback in a Dropdown Problem
+Using Feedback in a Dropdown Problem
 ********************************************

 You can add feedback in a dropdown problem using the simple editor